vincentstradic/kmwebproject/content/post/oct_08_surprise.md

 ]
 +++

-And you though I was done with you?
+And you thought I was done with you?
 No way...

 <hr>